amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Ownership.md

 - ## UX Lead

-    The person who will be responsible for effective experiential design through the creation and refinement of user journeys and design components.
+    The person who will be **responsible** for effective experiential design through the creation and refinement of user journeys and design components.

-    This person must be consulted and for user insights to inform requirements gathering, and may be responsible for conducting additional user research.
+    This person must be **consulted** with for user insights to inform requirements gathering, and may be **responsible** for conducting additional user research.

-    This person is accountable for ensuring that planned solutions result in a net benefit to the user experience.
+    This person is **accountable** for ensuring that planned solutions result in a net benefit to the user experience.

-- ## Engineering Lead
+- ## Engineering Owner

     The person who will be:

     - **accountable** and **responsible** for technical validation.
     - **accountable** for the implementation and technical design.
     - **responsible** for coordinating engineering resources.

+    This person must be **consulted** with for technology insights to inform technical requirements, and may be **responsible** for conducting or coordinating additional technical research.

 - ## Delivery Team